 The best source of truth is always your plan document (the SPD).
 Here's a checklist:

-1. Check your SPD for the specific dependent age limit (usually "up to age 26" or "through the end of the month in which they turn 26").
+- Dig into your SPD for the specific dependent age limit — usually "up to age 26" or "through the end of the month they turn 26."

-2. Look for disability provisions-if a dependent turns 26 but is disabled, you may need to notify the plan in writing before the birthday.
+- Look for disability provisions.
+If a dependent turns 26 but is disabled, you may need to notify the plan in writing before their birthday.

-3. Review your employee benefits portal for automatic termination notices-many systems flag dependents turning 26 60 days in advance.
+- Check your benefits portal for automatic termination notices — many systems flag dependents turning 26 sixty days in advance.

-4. Consider COBRA-dependents who lose coverage due to age are eligible for COBRA continuation (usually 36 months if losing dependent status).
+- Consider COBRA.
+Dependents who lose coverage due to age can usually get COBRA continuation (often 36 months if losing dependent status).

 What About WellthCare's Approach?

-In the WellthCare ecosystem, dependent age limits follow the same rules as your base health plan.
-But here's what’s unique: WellthCare encourages preventive care for all household members-including dependents nearing the age limit.
-By using $0-co-pay preventive services, parents can help dependents build healthy habits and earn Store dollars and Pension contributions before they age off.
-This means dependents leave the plan with not just health knowledge, but also real wealth (Store credits and accrued retirement funds) that can be used during their transition to their own coverage.
-It’s a small but powerful way to turn a coverage event into a health-to-wealth moment.
+With WellthCare, dependent age limits mirror your base health plan.
+But here's what's unique: WellthCare encourages preventive care for all household members — including dependents nearing the age limit.
+With $0 co-pay preventive services, parents can help their dependents build healthy habits and also earn Store dollars and Pension contributions before they age off.
+That means dependents leave the plan not just with health knowledge, but with real wealth — Store credits and accrued retirement funds — they can use during their transition to their own coverage.
+It's a small but powerful way to turn a coverage event into a health-to-wealth moment.

 Final Takeaways